Student Learning Outcomes

 - Boolean Searching

-If you do not have access to the Internet, please contact Wanda F. Warshauer at email@example.com or (860) 515-3841 for alternate study resources.
+If you do not have access to the Internet, please contact Wanda F. Warshauer by email at firstname.lastname@example.org or (860) 515-3841 for alternate study resources.